dasch-swiss/dsp-ui-lib/README.md

 ### DspCoreModule

-The core module contains configuration files and all variables needed to connect the DSP API.
+The core module contains configuration files and all injection tokens needed to connect to the DSP-API.
 [read more...](https://dasch-swiss.github.io/knora-ui/modules/core)

 ---